-Only five countries sign up for NZ's trade agreement to tackle climate change
+Jacinda Ardern in New York: Only five countries sign up for NZ's trade agreement to tackle climate change

 "We must phase them out.
 It is incumbent on us to begin incentivising investment in the right technologies."

-Today Ardern said that ACCTS will establish prohibitions and disciplines to eliminate fossil fuel subsidies.

-"Despite commitments from the G20 and Apec to remove fossil fuel subsidies, we are seeing dangerously little action occurring.
-Legally enforceable trade rules would change that.
+Today Ardern said that commitments from the G20 and Apec to remove fossil fuel subsidies had led to little action.

 ACCTS negotiations are expected to start in February 2020, she said.